-(i) a statement of all steps taken in conducting the background investigation;

-(ii) a statement of the results obtained;

-(iii) a statement of the conclusions reached by the investigator; and

-(iv) the bases for those conclusions.
+- (1) A statement of all steps taken in conducting the background investigation; - (2) A statement of the results obtained; - (3) A statement of the conclusions reached by the investigator; and - (4) The bases for those conclusions.

-SECTION 606 - Eligibility determinations.
+Section 606 - Eligibility Determinations.

-(a) An authorized tribal official shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or a primary management official for granting of a gaming license.
-If the authorized tribal official, in applying the standards adopted in a tribal ordinance, determines that licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, an authorizing tribal official shall not license that person in a key employee or primary management official position.

-(b) The Tribe's gaming operation shall not employ in a key employee or primary management official position a person who has supplied materially false or misleading information or who has omitted material information required by law.
+- (a) An authorized tribal official shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or a Primary Management Official for granting of a gaming license.
+If the authorized tribal official, in applying the standards adopted in a tribal ordinance, determines that licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances the dangers of unsuitable, unfair or illegal practices and methods and activities in the conduct of gaming, an authorizing tribal official shall not license that person in a key employee or Primary Management Official position. - (b) The Tribe's gaming operation shall not employ in a key employee or Primary Management Official position a person who has supplied materially false or misleading information or who has omitted material information required by law.

-SECTION 607 - Reporting to the Commission.
+Section 607 - Reporting to the Commission.

-(a) Notification regarding background investigations and eligibility determinations.
-The Agency shall forward to the Commission the following with respect to all persons investigated as candidates for primary management official or key employee:

-(i) all application information described in section604 above;
+- (a) Notification regarding Background Investigations and Eligibility Determinations.
+The Agency shall forward to the Commission the following with respect to all persons investigated as candidates for Primary Management Official or key employee: - (1) All application information described in Section 604 above;

-(ii) the investigative report described in section 605;

-(iii) the Agency's eligibility determination described in section 604; and

-(iv) a notification of the Agency's hiring decision.

-(b) Procedure following decision to hire key employee or primary management official.

-(i) When a key employee or a primary management official begins work at a gaming operation, the Agency shall:

-(1) Forward to the Commission a completed application for employment that contains the notices and information listed in 25 CFR §§ 556.2 (privacy notice), 556.3 (notice regarding false statements), and 556.4 (background investigations); and

-(2) Conduct a background investigation under 25 CFR part 556, and sections 601 through 606 of this Code to determine the eligibility of the key employee or primary management official for continued employment in a gaming operation.

-(ii) Upon completion of a background investigation and a determination of eligibility for employment in a gaming operation under this Code, the Agency shall forward a report under 25 CFR § 556.5(b) and this Code to the Commission within 60 days after an employee begins work or within 60 days of the approval of this Code by the Chairman of the Commission.
-A gaming operation regulated under this Code shall not employ a key employee or primary management official who does not have a permanent license after 90 days.

-(iii) During a 30-day period beginning when the Commission receives a report submitted under this Code, the Chairman of the Commission may request additional information from the Tribe concerning a key employee or a primary management official who is the subject of such report.
-Such a request shall suspend the 30-day period until the Chairman receives the additional information.
+- (2) The investigative report described in Section 605; - (3) The Agency's eligibility determination described in Section 604; and - (4) A notification of the Agency's hiring decision. - (b) Procedure Following Decision to Hire Key Employee or Primary Management Official. - (1) When a key employee or a Primary Management Official begins work at a gaming operation, the Agency shall: - (A) Forward to the Commission a completed application for employment that contains the notices and information listed in 25 CFR §\$556.2 (privacy notice), 556.3 (notice regarding false statements), and 556.4 (background investigations); and - (B) Conduct a background investigation under 25 CFR part 556 and Sections 601 through 606 of this Code to determine the eligibility of the key employee or Primary Management Official for continued employment in a gaming operation. - (2) Upon completion of a background investigation and a determination of eligibility for employment in a gaming operation under this Code, the Agency shall forward a report under 25 CFR §556.5(b) and this Code to the Commission within sixty (60) days after an employee begins work, or within sixty (60) days of the approval of this Code by the chairman of the Commission.
+A gaming operation regulated under this Code shall not employ a key employee or Primary Management Official who does not have a permanent license after ninety (90) days. - (3) During a 30-day period beginning when the Commission receives a report submitted under this Code, the chairman of the Commission may request additional information from the Tribe concerning a key employee or a Primary Management Official who is the subject of such report.
+Such a request shall suspend the 30-day period until the chairman receives the additional information.